 Item 5.
-Market for Registrant's Common Equity, Related Stockholder Matters, and Issuer Purchases of Equity Securities
+Market for Registrant's Common Equity, Related Stockholder Matters and Issuer Purchases of Equity Securities

-We are a limited liability company, and the majority of our membership interests are owned indirectly through Little Shots by five families or family trusts related to the following individuals: Elly Reisman, the Estate of Norman Reisman, Bruce Freeman, Seymour Joffe, and Harry Rosenbaum.
+We are a limited liability company, and 99% of our membership interests are owned indirectly through Little Shots by five families or family trusts related to the following individuals: Elly Reisman, the Estate of Norman Reisman, Bruce Freeman, Seymour Joffe, and Harry Rosenbaum.
 See Note 10 to the consolidated financial statements included in this Annual Report for additional information about the ownership of our membership interests.
 There is no established public trading market for our membership interests.

 We periodically make distributions to our Members for the payment of federal and state income taxes.
-We made tax distributions of \$100.5 million, \$33.8 million, and \$12.5 million during the years ended May 31, 2022, 2021, and 2020, respectively.
-In addition, during the year ended May 31, 2022, we made non-tax distributions of \$35.0 million to our Members.
-We did not make any non-tax distributions to our Members during the years ended May 31, 2021 or 2020.
-Although we are restricted in our ability to pay distributions and dividends under various covenants of our debt agreements, we expect to continue to make distributions to our Members, subject to compliance with our debt agreements and our Regulations.
+We made tax distributions of \$152.0 million, \$100.5 million, and \$33.8 million during the years ended May 31, 2023, 2022, and 2021, respectively.
+In addition, during the years ended May 31, 2023 and 2022, we made non-tax distributions of \$157.0 million and \$35.0 million, respectively, to our Members.
+We did not make any non-tax distributions to our Members during the year ended May 31, 2021.
+Although we are restricted in our ability to pay distributions and dividends under various covenants of our debt agreements, we expect to continue to make distributions to our Members, subject to compliance with our debt agreements and our Second Amended and Restated Regulations, as amended (the "Regulations").